 Tom: Who are some of the bands that you consider to be your influences?

 Jerry: As a matter of fact, last night we were watching that new Led Zepplin DVD and I realized that is where my drumming influence comes from, if nothing else.
-It was the most amazing thing I have ever seen in my life…and Buddy Rich.
+It was the most amazing thing I have ever seen in my life

 Tom: I just got to shake hands with Johnny Rotten about two months ago.